There Must Be a Way (album): Overview

 The album features the hit Roselli song, and other hits from years before, like the Dean Martin hit song, "In the Chapel in the Moonlight", a more orchestral version of Johnnie Ray's hit "Walkin' My Baby Back Home", and some country songs.

 "All the Time" was released as a single with the album's release, peaking at No. 19 on the Easy Listening chart, "Oh!
 What It Seemed to Be" was released as a single the next year and reached No. 35 on the Easy Listening chart.
 The single stayed on the chart for three weeks.

 Critical reception

-Billboard wrote "Featuring his hit single, 'There Must Be a Way', Roselli's open, full tones score throughout this highly commercial LP of standards and today's popular tunes.
+Billboard stated that "Featuring his hit single, 'There Must Be a Way', Roselli's open, full tones score throughout this highly commercial LP of standards and today's popular tunes.
 'There Goes My Everything' and 'Get Out of My Heart' have the right country feeling."
+Record World noted that the "Big ballads of the last three decades are here-all belted out solidly by Jimmy."